Summer Lane railway station

 Summer Lane railway station was a railway station on the Barnsley to Penistone line situated some 1 mi 16 chain from Barnsley Exchange, South Yorkshire, England.
-The station was opened in 1854 by the Manchester, Sheffield and Lincolnshire Railway and was closed between December 1859 and February 1867 when it was reopened.
+The station was opened in 1855 by the Manchester, Sheffield and Lincolnshire Railway and was closed between February 1857 December 1859 and February 1867 when it was reopened.

 It was finally closed by British Railways on 29 June 1959 when the local passenger services were withdrawn from other stations on the lines in the area such as Barnsley Court House, Silkstone and Dodworth.

+In 1928 it was connected to a corn mill and jam factory.